 What Is Radio Frequency Welding?

 Have you ever heard the term radio frequency welding?
-Or perhaps you’ve heard it referred to as RF welding?
 If you’ve heard this term but not heard the accompanying explanation of what it means, then you might be left a little confused.

 Welding refers to joining any kind of material together by heating and melting, and it encompasses more than just metals.
 Radio frequency welding uses high-frequency radio waves to heat the plastic surfaces of two different items as they face one another.
 This heat reaches the point where the plastic surfaces begin to melt, and the two surfaces or materials blend together.
 Once the radio waves stop and the plastic cools down, the two different materials remain fused together, bonded now as one larger item.